vinbarnes/snatchdat/README.md

 # Mimeo Chrome Extension for GitHub

-Snatches PR, Issue, SHA references from the URL and copies them to the clipboard so you can paste them easily into comments.
+Snatches PR, Issue, SHA references from relevant GitHub URLs and copies them to the clipboard so you can paste them easily into comments.

 ```
 https://github.com/defunkt/dotjs/issues/92 # => #92